opnfv/yardstick/docs/userguide/03-installation.rst

 For more details, please refer to the Jenkins job defined in Releng project, labconfig information and sshkey are required.
 See the link https://git.opnfv.org/cgit/releng/tree/jjb/yardstick/yardstick-ci-jobs.yml.

+Note: exec_tests.sh is used for running test suite here, furthermore, if someone wants to run the test suite manually, it can be used as long as the parameters are configured correct.
+Another script called run_tests.sh is used for unittest in Jenkins verify job, in local manaul environment, it is recommended to run before test suite execuation.

 Basic steps performed by the **Yardstick-CI** container: